gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/smart-commits-gij-cloud.md

     </div>
     <div class="imsgbox">
         <b>Commit authors</b><br>
         Only letters and "-" (dash) are valid for workflow transition names for smart commits.
 Any other characters are treated as invalid.
-Smart commits will ONLY use the valid characters before the occurrence of an invalid character for processing.
+Smart commits use only the valid characters before the occurrence of an invalid character for processing.
     </div>
     </div>
 </div>